yanivam/react-svg-worldmap/lib/README.md

 ## Where are we getting the data for the world map?

 We have sourced our data from Natural Earth, a community-driven initiative aimed at creating visually appealing and high-quality maps using cartography or GIS software for small-scale projects.
 Our use of open source tools in creating this map data is not intended to express any political views, but rather to fulfill the requirements of this project.
+Link to the data: [https://www.naturalearthdata.com/downloads/110m-physical-vectors/110m-land/](https://www.naturalearthdata.com/downloads/110m-physical-vectors/110m-land/)

 ## Install